sam-mcclure/rollover/README.md

 ![](app/assets/images/dashboard.png)

-This was accomplished by querying the database for posts from the current user and the current user's followed users:
+Gathering the post data was accomplished by querying the database for posts from the current user and the current user's followed users:

 ```ruby
 def index